 Key Findings

-People with the lowest incomes were least likely to donate (2% to 3%).
+From 2012 to 2022, very few charitable donors had incomes less than $20,000.
 For people living with low income, after meeting basic needs it is likely there would be little or no money left to give away.

 ***The Guelph Federal Electoral District (FED) boundaries are nearly the same as the boundaries of the City of Guelph Census Sub-Division (CSD) used by Statistics Canada.